-Griff Jenkins currently serves as a Washington-based correspondent for FOX News Channel (FNC).
+Griff Jenkins currently serves as a Washington-based correspondent for FOX News Channel (FNC) and as a co-anchor of FOX News Live.
 He joined the network in 2003 as a radio producer and associate producer for War Stories with Oliver North.Read More

-Most recently, Jenkins reported live from the Capitol as it was mobbed by rioters on January 6th, 2021.
-Previously, Jenkins reported live from Washington, D.C. during the 2020 Republican National Convention and traveled to Delaware to provide on-the-ground coverage of the 2020 Democratic National Convention.
+Most recently, Jenkins has provided live coverage on the ground in Ukraine surrounding Russia's Invasion of Ukraine.
+While in Ukraine, he presented an exclusive interview with Ukrainian President Volodymyr Zelenskyy.
+Prior to this, he reported live from the Capitol in Washington, D.C. as it was mobbed by rioters on January 6th, 2021.
+In 2020, he covered the Republican National Convention and traveled to Delaware to provide on-the-ground coverage of the 2020 Democratic National Convention.
 Additionally, Jenkins traveled to Texas and Florida to provide breaking news coverage on the impact and aftermath of Hurricanes Harvey and Irma, respectively.
 He also reported on the 2017 gubernatorial races in New Jersey and Virginia where he provided viewers with live updates on both races.